 Swap 5: Plastic Cooking Utensils

 Impact: Moderate.
 Nylon spatulas, plastic spoons, and melamine serving tools shed microplastics when they contact hot food or hot cookware surfaces.
 The effect is amplified if you're using plastic utensils in a nonstick pan — you're introducing particles from two directions at once.
-Wooden and stainless steel utensils are direct, permanent replacements.
+Wooden and stainless steel utensils are direct, permanent replacements — our guide to the best plastic-free reusable utensils ranks stainless steel and bamboo sets for both the kitchen drawer and packing lunch.

 Nylon spatulas, plastic spoons and ladles, melamine bowls and plates used for hot food, plastic colanders.